Protocol for Lockdowns and Emergencies

 Shelter-in-place is similar to a lockdown, except that students and staff can move around inside the building.
 They can still go to their next class or to lunch, for example.
 However, no one is allowed in or out of the building, and students are kept inside (i.e., no outdoor recess or PE).

-The decision is made by the APS Police Department, Albuquerque Police Department , the Bernalillo County Sheriff’s Office or the onsite principal to put a school in a shelter-in place in much the same way decisions are made for lockdowns.
+The decision is made by the APS Police Department, Albuquerque Police Department , the Bernalillo County Sheriff’s Office or the onsite Head of School to put a school in a shelter-in place in much the same way decisions are made for lockdowns.
 However, this decision will be made only when it is confirmed that there is no imminent danger to the students or staff of the affected school.

 Students are allowed to continue their studies in a supervised classroom that is locked and secure.
 If restroom breaks, food, water or medical attention are required, they are handled with the assistance of the APS Police Department.
 All students must be physically supervised during a shelter-in-place.